-On the other hand, a featureless renormalization group flow without peaks or kinks indicates a system that fails to develop conventional (dipolar) magnetic order signalled by magnetic Bragg peaks.
+On the other hand, a featureless renormalization group flow without peaks or kinks is taken as an indication of a system that fails to develop conventional (dipolar) magnetic order signalled by magnetic Bragg peaks.

-In most previous applications, the PFFRG has been used to study spin-isotropic Heisenberg models (see Refs.~\cite{Iida-2020,Kiese2020,Iqbal-2015,Iqbal-2016a,Iqbal-2016b,Iqbal16,Balz-2016,BuessenDiamond,Iqbal19,Niggemann-2019,MuellerBCC,Ghosh-2019,Chillal-2020,Ivica-2021,astrakhantsev2021pinwheel,Hering-2022} for a selection of recent applications of the PFFRG).
-For our investigation of the Heisenberg-DM model, however, a recent extension needs to be implemented~\cite{Buessen19}.
+In most previous applications, the PFFRG has been used to study spin-isotropic Heisenberg models (see Refs.~\cite{Iida-2020,Kiese2020,thoenniss2020multiloop,Iqbal-2015,Iqbal-2016a,Iqbal-2016b,Iqbal16,Balz-2016,BuessenDiamond,Iqbal-2018a,Iqbal19,Niggemann-2019,MuellerBCC,Ghosh-2019,Chillal-2020,Ivica-2021,astrakhantsev2021pinwheel,ritter22,Hering-2022,keles22,schneider22,Kiese-2023} for a selection of recent applications of the PFFRG).
+For our investigation of the Heisenberg-DM model, however, a recent extension needs to be implemented~\cite{Buessen19,buessen21}.
 The latter is capable of treating general two-body spin interactions including off-diagonal spin couplings $S_i^\alpha S_j^\beta$ with $\alpha,\beta\in\{x,y,z\}$, $\alpha\neq\beta$, in the absence of any continuous spin rotation symmetries.
 While this generalization increases the computational effort by a non-negligible factor of $32$, the numerical implementation of the flow equations still remains feasible.

 Within PFFRG, the foremost magnetic properties of interest are probed via the static spin-spin correlations

 where $\tau$ is the imaginary time.
 Fourier transforming the site dependence of $\bar{\chi}_{ij}^{\alpha\beta}$ yields the static spin susceptibility $\bar{\chi}^{\alpha\beta}({\bm q})$ as a function of momentum,